 Open a copy of your unofficial transcript in Self Service.
 This will allow you to view your cumulative GPA after recent semesters.
-See prior cumulative GPA before Fall 2020 and current cumulative GPA after Fall 2020; view the impact of your current grades.
+See prior cumulative GPA before Winter 2021 and current cumulative GPA after Winter 2021; view the impact of your current grades.

 Will I be added to the Dean’s or President’s List if my GPA improves after using the P/NC grade option for my courses?

 No, the P (pass) and NC (no credit) cannot be considered for the Dean’s List or President’s List.
 Students must have all required letter grades which are calculated into your GPA for a term.
 Students who obtain a GPA of 3.5 – 3.799 with all letter grades (A through D-) for the term (no P/NC) can be considered for the Dean’s List; students who obtain a GPA of 3.8 or higher with all letter grades (A through D-) for the term (no P/NC) will be considered for the President’s List.
 Full-time credit status for the semester is also required.